spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/managing-pipelines/index.md

 2. Click **Pipeline actions** in the upper right corner, and select **Disable**.
   ![](images/pipeline-actions.png)

-In order to re-enable your disabled pipeline, select **Pipeline actions** and choose **Enable**.
+In order to re-enable your disabled pipeline, select **Pipeline Actions** and choose **Enable**.

 ## Delete a pipeline